CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

-For hybrid applications, one should use `OMP_PROC_BIND` OpenMP runtime environment variable for placeming the OpenMP threads.
+For hybrid applications, one should use `OMP_PROC_BIND` OpenMP runtime environment variable for placing the OpenMP threads.
 As an example, in order to run one MPI tasks per NUMA domain and one OpenMP thread per L3cache one can set